-Jane Ruffer Chair of the Executive Committee
+Jane Ruffer Chair of the Leadership Team

-Jane Ruffer is married to Jonathan and along with being a wife, mum, daughter and dog walker has been a doctor, a lecturer and a school governor, has run a national helpline and has been a trustee of various charities and a hospice.
+Jane Ruffer is married to Jonathan and along with being a wife, mum and dog walker has been a doctor, a lecturer and a school governor, has run a national helpline and has been a trustee of various charities and a hospice.
 She likes encouraging people to have a go and realise their potential and is a big fan of life-long learning.

 David Maddan Chief Executive Officer

-Rebecca Coates HR and Corporate Services Director
+Rebecca Coates HR Director

-Rebecca joined Auckland Castle Trust in April 2012 and immediately began to develop the castle’s commercial offering, including bringing private events and weddings to the castle.
+Rebecca joined The Auckland Project in April 2012 and immediately began to develop the castle’s commercial offering, including bringing private events and weddings to the castle.
 Rebecca is now also responsible for Corporate Services and manages the compliance, human resources and internal communications functions.
 Passionate about the local area and the project as a whole, Rebecca is keen to develop new and exciting ways for people to get involved with the castle, including working with local colleges on apprenticeship schemes and creating work experience opportunities.
 Having lived a stone’s throw from the castle as a child, Rebecca now lives in Weardale with her husband and two sons.

-Liz Fisher Outreach Director
+Liz Fisher Engagement Director

 Liz joined the staff in January 2014.
 She previously worked for the National Trust as Assistant Director of Operations in Yorkshire and the North East.
 She worked for the National Trust for over twenty-five years, directing community and volunteering as well as operational management.
 She led the National Trust’s campaign to save Seaton Delaval Hall in Northumberland.
 This involved the community, developing the business plan to enable £13 million investment in the site and, once the National Trust had acquired the property, ensuring the site was operationally ready.
 From 2014 her focus has been the delivery of the Heritage Lottery Fund activity plan, community consultation and development, visitor experience, and operational effectiveness.

-Lynda Sale Strategy and Marketing Director
+Lynda Sale Director of External Affairs

 Lynda has over twenty-five years’ experience as a strategic marketing and communications director.
 Before working at Auckland Castle, she was a founder partner of SaleOwen, an independent brand strategy and research consultancy.
 She started her career working in advertising and communications agencies, latterly as Director of Research and Planning and Board Director of Valin Pollen Ltd, then the largest corporate communications agency in the UK, working on blue chip clients such as Visa International, and Unigate plc.